awmckinley/config/modules/gen.img/README.md

 # AI Image Generation

-A collection of tools for generating and creating images using artificial intelligence models.
+Tools for generating images using AI models.